glenjasper/pdf2txt/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 License - see the [LICENSE](./LICENSE) file for details.

+## Mandatory Attribution

+**Any use, distribution, or modification of this software must include the following attribution:**

+> This software was developed by Glen Jasper (https://github.com/glenjasper), originally available at https://github.com/glenjasper/pipeline-for-amplicon-analysis